 Another day, in the upper town, we went to La Boutique de Noël, said to be the largest Christmas store in North America, where we browsed thousands of elaborate decorations, from imported glass snowflakes to the famous Radko-designed, Victorian-look ornaments, and Cirque du Soleil-inspired sunbursts and circus figures.
 Within the store is a permanent miniature village depicting Québec City of centuries past, comprised of nearly 300 porcelain buildings and over a thousand tiny figures.

-Adieu QuébecOn our last night, Jessica dined with newfound friends and stayed out late listening to live jazz at the classy, Art Deco café-bar L’Emprise, tucked into the Hotel Clarendon just down the street from the Frontenac.
+Adieu QuébecOn our last night, Jessica dined with newfound friends and stayed out late listening to live jazz at Bar Ste-Angele, a cozy pub in the Old City.

 I bundled up and walked out of the hotel onto the Dufferin Terrace above the river and the lower town.
 Clear at last, the sky dazzled with stars while a full moon lit up the snowy rooftops and the gleaming, ice-filled river.
 Like mirages in the moonlight, a row of massive black cannons flanked a frosty statue of Samuel de Champlain, the French explorer who founded the original settlement here in 1608.

-I retreated inside to the St. Laurent Bar, where Winston Churchill, they say, once tippled.
+I retreated inside to 1608 Bar, a drinking (and cheese-tasting) establishment where Winston Churchill, they say, once tippled.
 The bartender convinced me to try a “caribou”, a traditional wintertime concoction of whiskey, red wine and maple syrup.
 He claimed that the early Huron Indians in these parts drank blood from their caribou kills, and the first settlers added wine to the blood to make the fortifying drink more palatable.